GENERAL SCHOOL OPERATIONS

 Experience has shown that a positive attitude toward the school and its program will provide the greatest personal benefits for the student.
 Regulations will be enforced, but the student is encouraged to ask questions of the appropriate staff member, providing it is done with respect and in good spirit.
 A continued negative attitude or disregard of school policies may result in discipline or possible dismissal.

-Off campus village students may leave campus for lunch between the hours of 11:30 AM and 1:00 PM only with a letter of permission from their parents to be kept on file in the office.
+Off-campus village students may leave campus for lunch between the hours of 11:30 AM and 1:00 PM only with a letter of permission from their parents to be kept on file in the office.
 Students are allowed to take with them only one other village student of the same gender providing that permission is on file from the parents of both students.
 Village students must sign out properly in the office each time they leave campus for lunch.
-Other than lunch time, vehicles are not to be driven off campus during the school day for any reason without permission from administration.
+Other than lunchtime, vehicles are not to be driven off-campus during the school day for any reason without permission from the administration.

-The Administrative Council reserves the right to revoke temporarily or permanently a student’s driving privileges on the campus and, further, to disallow any student riders at any time.
+Administration reserves the right to temporarily or permanently revoke a student’s driving privileges on the campus and, further, to disallow any student riders at any time.